 Clean and tidy black clothes, Create Agency aprons are given to every artist with the expectation that they are cleaned after every job and used to prevent wiping our hands on our clothes and worn only during the time of the job.

-Hair to be tied back off the face to avoid touching it or it getting in your way.
+Hair to be tied back off the face to avoid touching it.

 Our forever struggle.

 Unfortunately, sometimes we just have to say no.

 It is advised when working on kids that a parent or guardian is present during the child’s face paint, this means we can safely ask the parent any questions if we have any concerns about the child’s skin or health.